-Personally, I avoid looking at work emails after work hours or when I am on leave so I can focus on myself and my personal life.
+Personally, I avoid looking at work emails after work hours or when I am on leave so I can focus on my personal life and have time for self-care.
 I also make sure to communicate these limits clearly and directly to people so that they are aware of my work hours or what constitutes an emergency or urgent matter when they need to contact me.

 HR practitioners also need to set boundaries in terms of their work.
 It’s not unusual that we always tend to say “yes” to every meeting and to every new task or project.